-EOIR-42B - Cancellation of Removal
+Cancellation of Removal Psychological Evaluation (EOIR-42B)

 For individuals in active removal proceedings before an immigration judge.
 Requires "exceptional and extremely unusual hardship," a higher legal standard.